Emrion/uploaders/README.md

 Some people told me that an automatic update of the loaders isn't possible or, at least, not desirable.
 Too complex is that thing, they said...
 So, I wrote this script to demonstrate the opposite.

-It has two operating modes :
+It has two operating modes:

 Usage: loaders-update mode
 mode can be:
   show-me: just show the commands to type, change nothing.
   shoot-me: may update the loader(s), but ask for confirmation before each one.

 What it does handle: